-These conditions relate solely to your use of the website www.affluo.be.
+These conditions relate to your use of the website www.affluo.be.

-All members of Affluo are attorneys-at-law (advocaat – avocat) admitted to the Bar of Brussels (Belgium) (www.baliebrussel.be – www.barreaudebruxelles.be) or the Bar of Antwerp (https://www.balieantwerpen.be).
+All members of Affluo are attorneys-at-law (advocaat – avocat) admitted to the Bar of Brussels (Belgium) (www.baliebrussel.be – www.barreaudebruxelles.be), the Bar of Antwerp (Belgium) (www.balieantwerpen.be) or the Bar of Limburg (Belgium) (www.balielimburg.be).
 The rules of professional conduct may be consulted on these websites in Dutch or French, depending on the applicable Bar.

 These conditions may be changed from time to time without prior notice.
 By accessing and using this website, you consent to these conditions.
 It is recommended that you regularly check these conditions for changes and/or updates.

-To the largest extent permitted by law, the liability of Affluo CVBA shall be limited to 500 EUR per incident.
-Affluo CVBA shall not be liable for any indirect and consequential damages, such as, but not limited to loss of revenue, loss of profit, loss of data, loss of goodwill and loss of opportunity.
+To the fullest extent permitted by law, the liability of Affluo shall be limited to 500 EUR per incident.
+Affluo shall not be liable for any indirect and consequential damages, such as, but not limited to loss of revenue, loss of profit, loss of data, loss of goodwill and loss of opportunity.

 These conditions are governed by Belgian law.
 Any dispute arising out of or in connection with this website shall be submitted to the exclusive jurisdiction of the courts of Brussels (Belgium).